bao-project/bao-docs/source/bao_hyp/config.rst

 correct syntax and parameters.
 Attempting to manually configure image details without utilizing these macros may result in errors or unintended behavior.

+The integration of the appropriate macro tailored to your specific use case, encompassing essential parameters such as img_name, base_addr, load_addr, and size.
+This practice not only fosters consistency but also enhances reliability in your VM setup.
+For instance:

+- **IMAGE_BUILTIN**: Simplifies system configuration by leveraging Bao's default knowledge of the image location.
+No separate configuration or loading of guest images through a bootloader is required, and adjustments to the size of guest images are unnecessary.

+- **IMAGE_LOADED**: Highly recommended, especially for MPU systems, where manual allocation of space for the guest image can be challenging if embedded in Bao's binary.
+Without utilizing LOADED, Bao may need to copy the image, potentially resulting in space wastage

 Moreover, if the ``separately_loaded`` parameter is configured as false, the hypervisor interprets this setting as the offset of the built-in guest image within its own image, denoted as ``VM_IMAGE_OFFSET``.
 During run-time, the hypervisor adjusts this value to be subsequently